umd-db/cmsc424-fall2025/project4/README.md

 `JoinOperator` is the base class that join operators you will implement extend.
 It contains any methods you might need to deal with tables through the current running transaction.
 This means you should not deal directly with `Table` objects in the `Query` directory, but only through methods given through the current transaction.

+### Special Index
+To support one of your join algorithms, index nested loop join, we have provided a special type of index called a `SpecialIndex` (index/SpecialIndex.java).
+This index supports basic index operations like `get`, `put`, and `remove`.

 ## Your Tasks

 You need to implement all unsupported operators which are marked by: